- Ajaz Shaikh

 Situated on a little slope, St Thomas Church in the Guindy suburb of Chennai; inside the range of Chennai International Airport, is a standout amongst the most consecrated and in addition ravishing places of worship in the city.

-The St. Thomas Mount hill top offers a 360 degree panoramic view of Chennai city.
+The St. Thomas Mount hilltop offers a 360-degree panoramic view of Chennai city.
 To the right from the Banyan tree, one can see the Kathipaara junction road crossing and from the entrance of the gate, one can see the awesome view of the Chennai airport too.

-As indicated by enthusiasts, this is where St Thomas, who was a supporter of Lord Jesus lived and furthermore accomplished affliction around 2,000 years back.
+As indicated by enthusiasts, this is where St. Thomas, who was a supporter of Lord Jesus lived and furthermore accomplished affliction around 2,000 years back.
 Notwithstanding the religious significance, this place is likewise known for its rich excellence.
 From the ridge, you can appreciate dumbfounding perspectives of the adjacent district.
 On a visit to this devout place, you can encounter the holiness and commitment that exists here.
-What’s more, the lavish and magnetic magnificence of the congregation and its environment will most likely keep you charmed every through; see from the peak are extremely honorable and is an absolute necessity for everybody.
+What’s more, the lavish and magnetic magnificence of the congregation and its environment will most likely keep you charmed every through; see from the peak are extremely honourable and is an absolute necessity for everybody.

-After such a well spent day and filled stomach, lets start a roadtrip to Pondicherry.
+After such a well-spent day and filled stomach, let's start a road trip to Pondicherry.

-Day Two: Good Morning “Pondi”
+Day Two: Good Morning “Pondy”

 Morning Walk at Promenade Beach, Pondicherry

-For those who want to enjoy the warm moments and pick up some souvenirs there are small tea, snacks and souvenir shops from where you can pick a memory or enjoy some peanuts while taking in the cool breeze of the sea.
-The sunrise and sunset views from the beach are especially beautiful and so does the view of moon shimmering on the sea waters.
-Some of the popular nearby attractions which the travelers can also visit while visiting Promenade beach are War Memorial, Chief Secretariat, The Promenade, Le Café and Dupleix Park.
+For those who want to enjoy the warm moments and pick up some souvenirs, there are small tea, snacks and souvenir shops from where you can pick a memory or enjoy some peanuts while taking in the cool breeze of the sea.
+The sunrise and sunset views from the beach are especially beautiful and so does the view of the moon shimmering on the sea waters.
+Some of the popular nearby attractions which the travellers can also visit while visiting Promenade beach are War Memorial, Chief Secretariat, The Promenade, Le Café and Dupleix Park.